xndlnk/microservice-visualization/sources/acmi-analyzer/README.md

 # acmi-analyzer

-The acmi-analyzer is the analysis part of the architecture analyzer for microservice systems (acmi).
-It can discover the architecture of a microservice system by collecting information about the system from different sources.
+The acmi-analyzer can discover the architecture of a microservice system by collecting information about the system from different sources.

 ## Installation